Home/Templates/UK Invoice Creator

 Do I need to charge VAT on UK invoices?

-You must charge VAT if your business is VAT-registered (mandatory when taxable turnover exceeds £85,000).
-The standard rate is 20%, with reduced rates of 5% for some goods and services, and 0% for others.
+You must charge VAT if your business is VAT-registered (mandatory once taxable turnover exceeds £85,000).
+The standard rate is 20%, with reduced rates of 5% for some goods and services, and 0% for others (children's clothing, books, most food).
 If you're not VAT-registered, you cannot charge VAT.

 What are the UK invoice legal requirements?

-UK invoices must include: a unique identification number, your company name and address, the customer's name and address, a description of goods/services, the date of issue, the amount due, and VAT details if applicable.
+UK invoices must include a unique identification number, your company name and address, the customer's name and address, a description of goods/services, the date of issue, the amount due, and VAT details if applicable.
 Limited companies must also show the company registration number.
+HMRC has additional requirements for full VAT invoices over £250.

 What payment terms are standard in the UK?

-Net 30 is the most common term, but the Late Payment of Commercial Debts Act entitles businesses to charge interest (8% + Bank of England base rate) on overdue invoices.
-The payment terms should be agreed in advance and clearly stated on the invoice.
+Net 30 is the most common term.
+The Late Payment of Commercial Debts (Interest) Act 1998 entitles businesses to charge statutory interest of 8% + Bank of England base rate on overdue B2B invoices, plus a fixed compensation amount (£40–£100 depending on debt size).
+Payment terms should be agreed in advance and clearly stated on the invoice.

 InvoiceQuickly tracks payments, sends reminders, and automates your invoicing workflow.
 It handles UK tax compliance automatically.